Mike Krack

 Mike Krack (born 18 March 1972) is a Luxembourgish motorsports engineer.
-Since 2025, he has been serving as Chief Trackside Officer at the Aston Martin Formula One Team; he previously served as Team Principal.
+Since 2025, he has been serving as the Chief Trackside Officer at Aston Martin; he previously served as the team’s Team Principal.
 Krack had also previously worked at BMW Sauber, Porsche and BMW.

 In January 2022, he was appointed as Team Principal of Aston Martin which he served for close to 3 years before being moved to the role of Chief Trackside Officer with Group CEO Andy Cowell taking over his former position.

 Career

-BMW/Sauber (1998-2012, 2015-2022)
+BMW/Sauber (1998–2012, 2015–2022)

 Krack started his engineering journey at BMW in July 1998 with the role of Test Engineer.
 He left the role at the start of 2001 to join Sauber.
 He rose through the ranks, beginning as a Data Analysis Engineer before being promoted in December 2003 to become Felipe Massa's race engineer before being promoted to Chief Engineer when they turned into BMW Sauber.
-During this time, he was partnering Sebastian Vettel through practice sessions until his debut in the 2007 United States Grand Prix.
+Krack was Robert Kubica's engineer during the first half of 2006, when the Pole was BMW Sauber's test and reserve driver.During this time, he was partnering Sebastian Vettel through practice sessions until his debut in the 2007 United States Grand Prix.

 Krack departed BMW Sauber following the decision to focus on 2009 season instead of Robert Kubica's title challenge in 2008.
 He returned to BMW as Chief Engineer of the DTM Department in October 2010 but left at the end of 2012 to join Porsche.

 After leaving Porsche in 2014, Krack rejoined BMW and from 2015 to 2022, he served in various positions including overseeing the Formula E, IMSA, and GT programmes.
 In 2018, he was appointed as Head of Race & Test Engineering, Operations & Organisation.

-Porsche (2013-2014)
+Porsche (2013–2014)

 At Porsche, he served Head of Track Engineering for their World Endurance Championship team.
 He was involved in the preparations of the Porsche 919 Hybrid, which would take one victory and four podiums.

 Krack left in 2014 to return to BMW as Senior Performance Engineer.